KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_members/hcLee.md

 orcid: 0000-0002-7445-7412  #ORCID, create if you don't have one
 iris: 12678429
 description: "
 **Hyochan Lee** received the B.S. and M.S. degrees in the Department of Creative Convergence Engineering from **Hanbat National University**, Daejeon, South Korea, in 2023 and 2024, respectively.
-He is currently pursuing a Part time Contract Research Scientist in the Graduate School of Mobility at the **KAIST**, Daejeon, South Korea.
+He is currently pursuing the Ph.D. degree in the Graduate School of Mobility at the **KAIST**, Daejeon, South Korea.

 His current research interests include **intelligent control of mobility systems** using **reinforcement learning** and **deep learning**, **tracking control of electromechanical systems**, and the development of advanced control theories such as **nonlinear adaptive control**, **optimal control**, and **learning-based control**.